ramlaxman/FirefoxClubData/README.md

 # Mozilla Club Guide

+- It is a common misconception among students Clubs like Mozilla only stands for Coding based contribution.
+- As coding is not everyone's cup of tea, soon they start fading away with it.
+- This repo will help these people with it.
-- A detailed oriented guide to help club get started faster
+- A detailed oriented guide to help club for "Getting started" faster
 - Become a contributor in their area of choice.
+- Your contributions are welcome.